Kuwait Tower [OKKK_TWR]

 | Super (J) | A388 ONLY |

-It is the responsibility of the controller to check the Flight Plan (FPL) if they are unsure of an aircrafts Wake Turbulence Catergory.
+It is the responsibility of the controller to check the Flight Plan (FPL) if they are unsure of an aircrafts Wake Turbulence Category.

 3.3.4.2 Time Based Separation Table